 HIV/AIDS is wearing a female face in Buea.
 Minority groups (such as school drop outs, single mothers, young widows, girl orphans heading households) are most at risk.
-Their high economic dependence leads them to get to risky sexual behaviors for example through marriages to older men or a relation to men popularly called "sugar daddies".
-Other factors that lead to women and girls' vulnerability are the high cost of bride price, wife inheritance and less education.
+High economic dependence on men force many to engage in risky sexual behaviour.
+This is seen in marriages to older men and in the relationships many have with men commonly known as "sugar daddies".
+Other factors leading to female vulnerability include the high cost of bride price, wife inheritance and lack of access to education.

-It is hoped that the girls will start and run their businesses without interference from others.
-Through a startup capital which will be a mixture of a grant and an interest-free loan, girls ought to set up their micro projects.
-Loan repayments will be reinvested in further trainings.
-Beside that the girls also serve as role models to their peers and communities.
-20 girls will profit directly and their families, especially children of single mothers, through this income.
+It is hoped that the girls will start and run their businesses independently and without interference from others.
+Through the startup capital which will be a combination of grants and an interest-free loan, girls are able to set up their micro projects.
+Loan repayments will be reinvested in further training.
+In addition, the girls also act as role models to their peers and communities.
+This income will benefit 35 girls directly and their families, especially children of single mothers.

 This project has provided additional documentation in a PDF file (projdoc.pdf).